 Only one of the eight convicted sex offenders summoned to appear before Chief Criminal Judge Ronald Kessler on a recent Monday bothered to show up.

-Steven G. Pephyrs, 60, convicted of incest in 2002, had served his prison sentence and then dutifully registered as a sex offender for the next 10 years, according to court documents.
+Steven G. Pephyrs, 60, convicted of a sex crime in 2002, had served his prison sentence and then dutifully registered as a sex offender for the next 10 years, according to court documents.

 But after he stopped registering with law enforcement in 2012, he was charged with failure to register and ordered to appear in King County Superior Court.